 Within the context of economic diversification the Bell Island example, like others in Newfoundland and Labrador, clearly shows both the benefits and drawbacks of mining as a form of industrialization.
 When the Bell Island mines opened in 1895, they were correctly described by the Newfoundland government as a major step in developing the resources of the island.
 Over the ensuing decades, Bell Islanders and many others reaped the benefits of the enterprise.
 However, for Bell Island, as elsewhere, the move away from a small-scale, diversified local economy based on a number of industries, toward a single-resource economy based on an industry which extracts and exports a non-renewable resource, carries with it obvious consequences.

 After the Mines

 Since the closure of the mines, many people have left Bell Island, but many have remained.
-There are currently about 4,000 people there, many of whom commute to St. John's on the daily passenger and car ferries that run across The Tickle.
-Bell Island still has several schools and churches, and a variety of other institutions.
+As of 2011 approximately 3,000 people lived on the island, many of whom commuted to St. John's on the daily passenger and car ferries that run across The Tickle.
+Bell Island still has its schools and churches, and a variety of other institutions.
 Since the mines closed, local people have tried in a variety of ways to generate economic activity.
 Tourism is one important part of this attempt.
-Buildings on the island display a series of large murals depicting various facets of mining history, and plans are underway to renovate and re-open one of the mines as a tourist attraction.
+Buildings on the island display a series of large murals depicting various facets of mining history, and the No. 2 mine has been reopened for underground tours during the tourist season.
 There has been some talk of using the vacated shafts for non-mining purposes, such as storing crude oil.
 There are still, reportedly, vast bodies of iron ore remaining, but to date no company has made a serious attempt to re-open the mines.